tornede/py_experimenter/docs/source/how-to-contribute.rst

 How to Contribute
 ==================

 We would appreciate seeing you contributing to the `PyExperimenter`.
 If you have any new idea or have found a bug, please first make sure to check the existing `GitHub Issues <github_py_experimenter_issues_>`_.
 In case someone else have had a similar idea or has found the same bug, you could give further feedback on how to improve.
 Otherwise, please :ref:`create an according issue <contribute_create_issue>`.
 You are planning to work on this issue yourself, or you have found another issue you would like to work on?
 Great!
-Directly create a comment stating what exactly you are planning to do and :ref:`fork the project <contribute_fork_project>`.
+Directly create a comment stating what exactly you are planning to do and :ref:`setup the development workflow <contribute_fork_project>`.

 At the end, please make sure that you also :ref:`extended the unit tests <contribute_unit_tests>` and that all unit tests are working correctly.
 Additionally, please :ref:`update the documentation <contribute_update_documentation>` according to your changes.
 At the very end, :ref:`create a pull request <contribute_pull_request>` and mention the issue on which the changes are based, which contains important information for the review.